danielgyu/Pubg-ETL-Pipeline/README.md

 - Airflow : for overall data orchestration
 - AWS Credentials : stored in Airflow Variable, for access to EMR and Reshift

   Spark processing is done with step execution of EMR using IAAC.
 Therefore, the script for the step execution must be stored in S3.
-The filename is `elt_pubg.py`, change the location in line 81 in `emr_helpers.py`.
+The filename is `etl_pubg.py`, change the file location in `emr_helpers.py`.

-  After they're done, run the airflow dag(`capstone-pubg-et`).
+  After they're done, run the airflow dag(`capstone-pubg-etl`).

 ### Reminder
   During the execution of the DAG, it will take a while for the `check_emr_cluster` to run.
 That's because the specific task is waiting for the EMR step to be finished, which would take around 7~10 minutes.